 Finely dice the peeled carrots and cook in boiling water with the turmeric and salt until just cooked to your liking.
 Do not overcook.
-Drain and reserve liquid.
+Drain the carrots.

 Cook the toor dal for about 15 – 20 minutes till about half cooked.
-Drain and reserve liquid.
+Drain the toor dal.

 Fry off the anise seeds in a tiny bit of ghee, then grind them in a mortar and pestle or spice grinder.

 Heat the ghee in a pan, kadhi or small wok.
 Add the mustard seeds and allow to pop.
 Add the pinched dried red chillies and black gram dal.
 Saute until the dal is golden in colour.